ElisePatrikainen/nuxt-useFetchQuery/README.md

 ## Features

-The goal of UseFetchQuery is to provide essential server state management functionalities, such as :
+The goal of UseFetchQuery is to provide essential server state management functionalities, such as:
 - caching out of the box the data fetch from the server
 - setting a life time to our cache (and refreshing the data when the cache is expired)
 - refreshing data on window events (focus, reconnection)